All Episodes

 They're not bound by any sort of thing.

-They can go after the people who bring the charges and they can say this is where the crime happened, and here's who's here's who's going to be punished.
+They can go after the people who bring the charges and they can say, this is where the crime happened.

 Now, are you an attorney?

-And that's exactly I am not an attorney, but I've been studying law for over 30 years.
+I am not an attorney, but I've been studying law for over 30 years.

-That's pretty pretty.
+That's pretty, pretty.

-I love when callers call in and they see this one talking about the American public by and large these days, they just love Instagram and taking pictures of themselves, make everybody think that they're happy.
+The American public, by and large these days, they just love Instagram and taking pictures of themselves, make everybody think that they're happy.

-Uh but God bless you, brother.
+But God bless you, brother.

 Have a great weekend and thank you for your insight.

-Hey, you too, and thank you for your uh for your information.
+And thank you for your information.

-I'm gonna have to get your book.
+I'm going to have to get your book.

 You got it, buddy.